Install Blogima for Ghost in Chrome and Firefox

 • Installing Blogima from the browser extension store.

-• Completing the 5-step onboarding wizard (exactly as you'll see it in the pop-up).
+• Completing the onboarding setup (exactly as you'll see it in the pop-up).

-• What happens after setup (indexing/embeddings) and common troubleshooting.
+• What to do after the setup (indexing/embeddings) and common troubleshooting.

 What you'll need (before you click "Install")